Femi Kuti: Activism

 Femi, the son of Afrobeat singer and political activist Fela Kuti, inherited his father's zeal for both music and activism.
 He started playing the saxophone and keyboard with his father's band when he was 16 and stepped into the spotlight, writing and singing after his father's demise.
 Femi remains politically inclined grooving to high energy funk, jazz and traditional African-fueled songs about political corruption, poverty and primitive living conditions suffered by most inhabitants in Nigeria's oil-rich nation.

 Femi Kuti's album Africa for Africa emphasized "Bad Government" as a problem in Africa.
 Before the 2011 elections in Nigeria, he reached out to the people that there was "no difference between the three candidates contesting for the presidential seat in Nigeria".
 He added, "we could say we're moving in the democratic process.
 And it's probably better than going to war, but corruption is still very rampant.
 The people are hungry and sick.
 And the government controls the media, so it can't be critical".

 Kuti also said: "It's a very hypocritical situation.
 People settle for putting a meal on the table, but they don't know that the rest of the world doesn't suffer every day from power outages and water shortage.
 Nigerians don't even know about the history of African slavery, because it's not included in the text books."
 He echoed the same sentiments in the 2015 elections by releasing a remix to the song "Politics Na Big Business" featuring Tuface Idiibia and Sound Sultan through his management company, Chocolate City.

 Kuti's song "Make We Remember" calls on people to remember the words of his father and "great black people", who fought for the emancipation of Africa.
 For a very long time, Femi has been using music to inspire, change and motivate African people.

 Live performances

-On 22 November 2014, Femi Kuti performed at the BMO event, where he shared the same stage with his new label mate M.I (Jude Abaga).
+On 22 November 2014, Kuti performed at the BMO event, where he shared the same stage with his new label mate M.I (Jude Abaga).

 On 24 April 2015, he performed in the 2 Kings concert alongside his brother Seun Kuti.
 The concert is significant as it is the first concert that the brothers have performed together.

-On 15 May 2017 Femi Anikulapo Kuti was referred to in the Guinness world records under the catalog of a single note held on a sax in a method called circular breathing.
+On 15 May 2017, Kuti was referred to in the Guinness World Records under the catalog of a single note held on a sax in a method called circular breathing.
 He set the records at 51 min 35 seconds.